Yale Cancer Center Researchers Identify Possible Target for Immunotherapy in Early-Stage Breast Cancer

 “This is exciting because these findings provide the rationale to test PD-L1 targeted therapies in breast cancer with the hope of further improving cure rates in early stage breast cancer,” said Lajos Pusztai, MD, DPhil, professor of Medical Oncology and chief of Breast Medical Oncology at Smilow Cancer Hospital, Yale Cancer Center, and an author on the study.
 “Patients with many tumor infiltrating lymphocytes and high PD-L1 expression may be the ideal candidates for these therapies.”

 The in situ mRNA detection method used in the study, eliminates many of the technical problems that older immunohistochemistry assays had, Pusztai added.

 Senior author on the study was David L. Rimm, MD, PhD; co-authors were Kurt A. Schalper, MD, PhD; Daniel Carvahal, MD; Halle Wimberly, PhD candidate; Jason Brown, MD-, PhD candidate; all of Yale; and Vamisdhar Vecheti, MD, of Cleveland Clinic.

-This Article was submitted by Emily Fenton, on Thursday, July 17, 2014.
+This article was submitted by Emily Fenton on July 17, 2014.